KTWangster/burger/README.md

      * X Setup the `main.handlebars` file so it's able to be used by Handlebars.

-     * Setup the `index.handlebars` to have the template that Handlebars can render onto.
+     * X Setup the `index.handlebars` to have the template that Handlebars can render onto.

      * Create a button in `index.handlebars` that will submit the user input into the database.